Holistic Robust Data-Driven Decisions: Holistic Robustness

 Following this intuition, for a given noise support $\cN$, a misspecification fraction $\alpha\in [0,1]$ and a desired statistical robustness parameter $r$, we consider the holistic robust predictor

-We formally prove that the HD predictor enjoys robustness theoretical guarantees in the deterministic corruption setting.
+We formally prove that the HR predictor enjoys robustness in the presence of noise and misspecification.
 Proofs of this section are in Appendix \ref{App: proof of sec det corr}.

-\begin{theorem}[Robustness Out-of-sample Guarantee] Let $\Pemp{T}$ be the observed empirical distribution of corrupted samples with deterministic adverserial corruption.
-Assume that the noise realizes in $\cN$ and the corrupted portion of the data is no more than $\alpha T$.
-For all $x\in \cX$, with probability at most $\exp(-rT +o(T))$, we have
+\begin{theorem}[Uniform Robustness Out-of-sample Guarantee] Let $\Pemp{T}$ be the observed empirical distribution of corrupted samples.
+Assume that the noise realizes in a compact set in the interior of $\cN$ and the corrupted portion of the data is less than $\alpha T$.
+We have

 \end{theorem}